Division of Hume

 The Division of Hume is an Australian electoral division in the state of New South Wales.
+It lies on the outskirts of southwestern Sydney, encompassing towns such as Bargo, Picton, Tahmoor, as well as most of Lake Burragorang in the Greater Blue Mountains Area in the west.

-It lies on the outskirts of southwestern Sydney.
-The current Member for Hume, since the 2013 federal election, has been Angus Taylor, a member of the Liberal Party.
+The current Member of Parliament (MP) for Hume has been Angus Taylor since the 2013 federal election, who has also been Leader of the Liberal Party and Leader of the Opposition since 2026.

-Geography

-The division is located in the outer Sydney suburbs and some nearby rural areas.
-It includes Wollondilly Shire, most of Camden Council, the western part of the City of Liverpool and a southern part of the City of Penrith.